slowkow/snpsea/doc/SNPsea_manual.md

 % SNPsea Reference Manual
 % Kamil Slowikowski
-% December 7, 2013
+% December 15, 2013

 \pagebreak

 # Introduction

-SNPsea is a nonparametric permutation analysis originally conceived to test for enrichment of sample-specific expression of genes in loci near trait-associated SNPs.
+SNPsea is a nonparametric permutation analysis for identifying pathways and tissue types influenced by the alleles discovered through genome-wide association studies (GWAS).
+It was originally conceived to test for enrichment of cell type-specific expression of genes in loci near trait-associated SNPs.

 The implementation described here is generalized, so you may provide a quantitative gene matrix with gene expression (or any other measurements) or a binary gene matrix with presence absence (1, 0) values.
 The columns of the matrix might be tissues, cell types, GO annotation codes, or any other types of conditions.
-In general, this analysis is appropriate when you are interested in testing for enrichment of sample-specificity of genes linked to a given set of trait-associated SNPs.
+In general, this analysis is appropriate when you are interested in testing for enrichment of condition-specificity of genes linked to a given set of trait-associated SNPs.

-Genome-wide association analyses have identified disease and trait loci across the genome, thereby implicating many nearby linked genes.

 The following hypothesis is tested by this analysis: